Lee Chong Wei: 2002–2007

 Lee picked up only one minor title during the 2002 and 2003 seasons.
 He reached his first final of a major tournament at the 2003 Malaysia Open where he was defeated by Chen Hong of China.
 Lee then secured two titles in 2004, the Malaysia Open and the Chinese Taipei Open.
 Lee gained a spot for the 2004 Olympic Games in Athens.
 In his first Olympic appearance, Lee defeated Ng Wei of Hong Kong in the first round.
 His journey ended in the second round when he was defeated by Chen Hong.
 Lee scored another two titles in 2005, his second Malaysia Open title and the Denmark Open.
 Lee won a bronze in his first appearance in the world meet, the 2005 World Championships after losing to eventual winner Taufik Hidayat in the semi-final.

 Lee won three titles out of six finals in 2006.
 He was crowned as the winner of the Swiss Open, Asian Badminton Championships and his third Malaysia Open title.
 He also reached the final of the Chinese Taipei Open, Macau Open and Hong Kong Open.
-In the Malaysia Open, Lee fought back from 13–20 down in the rubber match and saved eight match points against Lin Dan, and finally won the game with a score of 23–21 to secure the title.
+In the Malaysia Open, Lee fought back from 13 to 20 down in the rubber match and saved eight match points against Lin Dan, and finally won the game with a score of 23–21 to secure the title.
 Lee won Malaysia's two gold medals in the badminton event for 2006 Commonwealth Games, in both the men's singles and mixed team events.
 Lee reached the top spot twice in the Badminton World Federation's world rankings in 2006, and he participated in the World Championships as top seed.
 However, he was upset by Bao Chunlai of China in the quarter-final despite Lee winning at their previous meeting.
 The match was also marred by two controversial line calls that were not in favour of Lee.